Envira Gallery Blog

 We need to first prepare the image for sharpening.
 Typically, Instagram crops images to a 4×5 ratio, so we need to resize our image to those dimensions.
 To do this, I’ll use the crop tool, which you can access with keyboard shortcut C.

-Next, I need to remove the noise from the image before I begin sharpening it.
+Next, we need to remove the noise from the image before we begin sharpening it.
 Removing any noise is important because noise confuses Photoshop’s edge detection.

 Instead of detecting the actual edges in the image, Photoshop will detect the noise as edges also.
 If Photoshop interprets the noise as edges and adds contrast to them, the noise will be even more visible in the final product.

 There are several different ways to remove noise in Photoshop.
-I’ve chosen to use this basic noise removal method because this particular image has pretty low noise, so the edit is fairly simple.
+We’ve chosen to use this basic noise removal method because this particular image has pretty low noise, so the edit is fairly simple.

-Now that I have reduced the noise, I can finally get into sharpening.
+Now that we’ve reduced the noise, we can finally get into sharpening.

 Because I plan to post this photo online, I am going to use the Unsharp Mask filter.
 The first thing I want to do is duplicate my image layer.
 To do this, select the original image layer and press Command/Control + J.

-Because this image is so geometric with many reflective surfaces, I can actually oversharpen it and make use of the haloing effect.
-For minimalistic architectural images, I find that this can actually be a cool attribute if leveraged well.
+Because this image is so geometric with many reflective surfaces, it’s possible to actually oversharpen the image and make use of the haloing effect.
+For minimalistic architectural images, this can actually be a cool effect if leveraged well.

 Color images and less geometric photos will need less dramatic filter settings.
-But, for this black and white aesthetic with a lot of squares, I think that this style looks really great.
-These are the settings I ended up using:
+But, for this black and white aesthetic with a lot of squares, this style looks really great.
+Here are the settings we used:

-Now, this is what my current image looks like:
+Now, this is what our current image looks like:

 This step is more important for color images, but for the sake of the tutorial, let’s see how the blending mode affects our final product.